aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 It is part of having a good methodology: get a high-level overview first, then view your options, eliminate unlikely ones, and expand on promising ones, keep repeating... eventually you will get somewhere.

-Correct methodology increases your chances of finding vulnerabilities.
-It might be painful, but with experience and practice you will find yourself effectively expanding on promising routes while effectively dismissing unlikely ones.

 ### Directory Structure
 Applying the above, let's start with exploring the directory structure of our app:
 ```